 To become profitable, we must generate revenue through sales of our products.
 However, our products are in varying stages of development and testing.
 Our products have not been proven in human clinical trials and have not been approved by any government agency for sale.
 If we cannot successfully develop and prove our products and processes, or if we do not develop other sources of revenue, we will not become profitable and at some point, we would discontinue operations.

-Whether we are successful will be dependent, in part, upon the leadership provided by our management.
+We depend upon key personnel who may terminate their employment with us at any time.
 If we were to lose the services of any of these individuals, our business and operations may be adversely affected.